- Check-in Times & Locations

 - Patience.
 Our staff will do the best they can to check you in quickly; however, circumstances sometimes occur beyond their control that may slow up the process.
 Remember that many of our check-in days have been fairly hot so a little extra patience could make the day go more smoothly for everyone!

 Individuals who need to arrive early may find it beneficial to make arrangements with the Williamsburg Hotel/Motel Association for accommodations (1-800-999-4485) or visit their web site at www.gowilliamsburg.com.
 Sorry, but we will not be able to accommodate early arrivals.

 The College is not responsible or liable for any loss or damage to property resulting from fire, theft, casualty or any cause, or for personal injury occurring within the leased premises, except as may be required by Virginia law.
 It is strongly recommended that personal property insurance be obtained by each student for his or her belongings.
 Renter's insurance is offered by most major insurance companies; some companies actually offer the option of a rider on a homeowner's policy to cover the belongings of students away at college.
-We recommend that you contact your current insurance provider to examine your options.
-There are also a handful of companies that specifically cater to college students; below are several examples:
+We recommend that you contact your current insurance provider or visit these informational websites quotes, guide, reviews, to examine your options.